Keynote Address/Wheaton Woman in STEM 2020

 Prasha Sarwate Dutra, Founder, Host of Her STEM Story; Quality Manager, Prysmian Group

 Prasha Sarwate Dutra received her B.Tech in Chemical Engineering from University of Pune and her M.Sc in Mechanical Engg from UT ARLINGTON, Texas.
 She moved to the US in 2012 from India and has been working in manufacturing since 2014.

 Prasha is Brave, Creative and Authentic!
 She believes that Women in STEM can and will change the world.
 She’s passionate about creating a positive change that can inspire the next generation of women engineers.
 She founded HER STEM STORY, a podcast, community and a platform to bridge the voice gap in STEM fields.
 The show is an interview format where Prasha interviews women from around the world and shares their struggles, victories, and their love for STEM.
 In just 12 months, she has interviewed over 50 women and released 38 episodes.
 She has 5000plus community on social media and has been featured in books like the Super Cool Scientists and many other SciComm platforms.

 She also serves as the Project Manager at STEM Advocacy Institute, A Boston Based Non-Profit that’s working to support SciComm and diversity work in STEM fields.

-She’s currently the Quality Manager at the Prysmian Group’s RI plant, the company is world’s largest wire and cable manufacturers.
+She’s currently the Quality Manager at the Prysmian Group’s RI plant, the company is the world’s largest wire and cable manufacturer.
 She’s passionate about finding creative ways to solve problems.

 Dr. Stella Kafka, Executive Director of American Association of Variable Star Observers